Trump administration wants to send taxpayers $500 billion, $50 billion in loans for airlines

 The administration, as part of its $1 trillion stimulus and rescue proposal, also seeks another $150 billion to aid severely distressed sectors of the economy for secured lending or loan guarantees and $300 billion in small business interruption loans.
 “We want to help everybody,” Trump said.

-Trump held a call with the chief executives of Delta Air Lines, American Airlines, United Airlines, UPS and other carriers on Wednesday.
+Trump held a call with the chief executives of Delta Air Lines (DAL.N), American Airlines (AAL.O), United Airlines (UAL.O), UPS (UPS.N) and other carriers on Wednesday.

+A spokeswoman for Senator Richard Shelby, a Republican who chairs the Appropriations Committee, said he believes the “best way to help the airlines weather this storm is to provide liquidity through collateralized lending.”

 Trump “told the airlines that they are an essential part of our daily lives and our economy, and this nation will be there to support them,” the White House said.